KYDronePilot/CSC545TermProject/problemstatement.md

 - The program will support managing multiple weekly meal plans.
-- Rather than just tracking what items are specifically "in the fridge", the program will track whatever items the user "has" in general (including items that could be found in the pantry).
+- Rather than just tracking what items are specifically "in the fridge", the program will track whatever items the user "has" in general (including items that could be found in the pantry, etc.).
-- The quantity of a food item that a user has will be tracked in a generic "units" quantity of type integer.
+- The amount of a food item that a user has will be tracked in a generic "units" quantity of type integer.
 - If a recipe is listed as needing a particular ingredient, it is assumed that making the recipe will consume 1 unit of that ingredient.
 - Each relation attribute will be explicitly constrained (unless otherwise obvious) with either `null` or `not null` for increased clarity.
-- To simplify the program design, each core relation (not including M2M join tables) will have an `id` integer primary key that is automatically set when a row is created.
+- To simplify the program design, each relation (excluding M2M join tables) will have an `id` integer primary key that is automatically generated when a row is created.